gmihaiescu/docker/README.md

 When using Ubuntu, we recommend 14.04.
 After setting up, remember to exit your shell and log back in to refresh your environment.

+Currently, most of these containers (including all of the SeqWare ones) are available and served as [automated builds](https://registry.hub.docker.com/repos/seqware/) on Docker Hub.
+We are also working on [quay.io](https://quay.io/repository/?namespace=seqware).

 ## Tabix

 This container is used for serving up reference data for the [Sanger workflow](https://github.com/ICGC-TCGA-PanCancer/SeqWare-CGP-SomaticCore) for pancancer.